fabri1983/eternity2_solver/README.md

 Running with Avian jvm
 ----------------------
 I'm trying to improve the execution of code using another free JVM implementations.
-Currently I'm taking a look to Avian JVM.
+Currently I'm taking a look to Avian JVM, under a Windows environment.

 Visit page http://oss.readytalk.com/avian/ to know what is Avian.